 Cats + Tea: Final Thoughts

-Even though a little tea that’s caffeine-free, non-toxic, and mild might not hurt much, it’s probably best to keep your cat away from it altogether.
+Even though a sip of tea that’s caffeine-free, non-toxic, and mild might not hurt your cat much, it’s recommended to keep your cat away from it altogether.
 At the very least, it can cause gastrointestinal upset.
 At the very worst, it can have severe consequences for your pet.

 If you suspect your cat drank tea in large quantities or you notice toxicity symptoms, rush them to the vet for immediate treatment.

-- You may also like: Can Cats Eat Yogurt?
+- Can Cats Eat Yogurt?
 What You Need to Know!